 Free vaccine Victoria - Criteria for eligibility lists the schedule of vaccines by brand name and who is eligible for free vaccine.

 Read the latest newsletter online or select from one of our past newsletters.
 The current edition includes:

-- Preventable cold chain breaches in 2013
+- Preventable cold chain breaches

 - Further reading